Danny-vD/Mods-LethalCompany-MonitorLabels/README.md

 The mod is fully customisable to your liking, like turning off certain features.

+It also exposes an API for other mods to add their own labels (in case they add new enemies)

 # What is configurable?

 • How many characters a player label will have